shepherd869/CEN1400/README.md

 <b>See Deployed site here -> </b>https://shepherd869.github.io/CEN1400/ <br>

 This site was created to enhance mobile development skills.
-It makes use of jQuery Mobile / CSS / HTML / ThemeRoller <br>
+It makes use of jQuery Mobile / Javascript / CSS / HTML / ThemeRoller <br>

 This website is a Single Page Application (SPA)<br><br>
 Within it there is: <br><br>